-It is acknowledged that future life expectancy and, in particular, the allowance for future improvements in life expectancy, is uncertain.
-There is a consensus amongst actuaries, demographers and medical experts that life expectancy is likely to improve in the future.
-Allowance has been made in the ongoing valuation basis for future improvements in line with the 2013 version of the Continuous Mortality Investigation model published by the Actuarial Profession and a 1.25% per annum minimum underpin to future reductions in mortality rates.
-This is a similar view on life expectancy as was taken at the previous valuation.
+Allowance has been made in the ongoing valuation basis for future improvements in line with the 2018 version of the Continuous Mortality Investigation model published by the Actuarial Profession and a 1.25% per annum minimum underpin to future reductions in mortality rates.
+This updated allowance for future improvements will generally result in lower life expectancy assumptions and hence a lower funding target (all other things being equal).